-- 7.18 Ms Begley said that the application proposed an annual volume of 210,000 m3/year which was based upon the applicants MIC shareholding.
-For spray irrigation 1 share = 600 mm/ha/year or 6,000m3/year.
+- 7.18 Ms Begley said that the application proposed an annual volume of 714,000 m/year which was based upon the applicants MIC shareholding.
+For spray irrigation 1 share = 600 mm/ha/year or 6,000m/year.
 Ms Begley said that using the applicant's MIC shareholding to determine the annual volume did not automatically mean that the proposed annual volume was consistent with Policy 16 (c). - 7.19 Traditionally two methods have been used to determine whether the use of water for irrigation was efficient.
 Ms Begley said that the first method was ensuring that the peak application rate was no more than half the water holding capacity of the soil.
-The second method was based on the implementation of an annual volume using one of the two methods set out in Policy 16 (c) of the WCWARP - 7.20 Ms Begley said that the applicant would be applying no more than 37 mm per 7 days which was no more than half of the average water holding capacity of the soil.
-On this basis she considered the use of water was efficient.
+The second method was based on the implementation of an annual volume using one of the two methods set out in Policy 16 (c) of the WCWARP - 7.20 Ms Begley said that the applicant would be applying no more than 39 mm per 10 days which was no more than half of the average water holding capacity of the soil.
+On this basis she considered the use of water was efficient. - 7.21 Ms Begley said that for the proposed take from Lake Waitaki using the schedule WQN9v2 methodology set out in Policy 16 (c) (ii) an annual volume of 642,600m/year or 540mm/ha/year would be acceptable.
+This annual volumes was less than that proposed which was calculated using the applicants MIC share entitlement of 600mm/ha/year. - 7.22 Ms Begley said that the applicant proposed that no more than 540mm would be applied per ha in any one season, ensuring an efficient watering and that no more than 714,000m of water would be used in any one season.
+This would be achieved by strategic watering.
+Hard hose irrigation guns and k-line's were mobile, so once an area of land had received up to 540mm of water the gun's and/or k-lines can be moved to another location.